silenteyesoncode/javascript-questions/notes.md

 | Reassignment   | Allowed                   | Allowed                      | Not allowed                  |
 | Initialization | Can be left uninitialized | Can be left uninitialized    | Must be initialized          |

-- Remember that `var` has function scope, while `let` and `const` have block scope.
-Variables declared with `var` are hoisted, meaning they are moved to the top of their scope during compilation.
-However, `let` and `const` variables are not hoisted and need to be declared before use.

-- With `var`, variables can be redeclared and reassigned within the same scope.
-In contrast, `let` does not allow redeclaration within the same block scope, although reassignment is permitted. `const` variables are constants and cannot be reassigned after they are initialized.
-They must be assigned a value at the time of declaration and cannot be left uninitialized.

-- Using `let` and `const` is generally recommended over `var` in modern JavaScript, as they provide better scoping behavior and help prevent common issues associated with `var`, such as accidental global scope pollution.